Geomazzix/PortfolioSource/README.md

 ## Dataflow:
 www.tomlemmers.com/ProjectPages/Dataflow.html
+### Note: In order to build make sure to set the "TDGame" project as startup project.

 ## Thorium:
 www.tomlemmers.com/ProjectPages/Thorium.html
+### Note: Doesn't run from within the editor, unless the debugging environment is changed to $(OutDir)

 ## CPU raytracer:
 www.tomlemmers.com/ProjectPages/CPURaytracer.html
 HDRI maps have been removed due to LFS budget.
+### Note: Creates the image in the project directory when ran from visual studio.

 ## Minimal Renderer Proof of Concept:
 www.tomlemmers.com/ProjectPages/MrPoc.html